pratikpc/GoldPKG/README.md

     This option here can be used as a glob also (provide src to remove from all CMakeLists.txt in src directory)

+    Remove is a goldpkg only operation as VCPKG as of Now does not Support Remove

 4. `goldpkg update`
    Updates the vcpkg submodule
    Runs bootstrap to rebuild `vcpkg` executable